mrzv/reeber/ext/Catch2/docs/reporters.md

 <a id="multiple-reporters"></a>
 ## Using multiple reporters

-> Support for having multiple parallel reporters was [introduced](https://github.com/catchorg/Catch2/pull/2183) in Catch2 X.Y.Z
+> Support for having multiple parallel reporters was [introduced](https://github.com/catchorg/Catch2/pull/2183) in Catch2 3.0.1

 Catch2 supports using multiple reporters at the same time while having them write into different destinations.
 The two main uses of this are